nicober1/nicober1.github.io/docs/Investment Banking Notes.md

 Overall, ESG analytics data is a valuable tool for investors who are looking to make more informed and sustainable investment decisions.
 It allows investors to evaluate investments based on more than just financial metrics, and to consider the broader impact of their investments on society and the environment.

+## "Public" and "Private" assets

 In investment banking, the terms "public" and "private" refer to different types of assets or securities.

 1. Public Assets: Public assets are securities that are traded on public stock exchanges and are available for purchase by the general public.
 These assets are issued by public companies, which have undergone an initial public offering (IPO) to list their shares on the stock market.
 Examples of public assets include stocks, bonds, exchange-traded funds (ETFs), and mutual funds that are traded on stock exchanges.